dragoncoder047/langton-music/README.md

 ## Running Offline

+### You can install this as a progressive web app from your browser -- that's the recommended method now.

 1. `git clone` this repository locally, or dowload a zip and unpack.
 2. [Download Tone.js](https://cdn.jsdelivr.net/npm/tone@14.7.77/build/Tone.min.js) and save it in the same folder as everything else.
 3. [Go here](https://cdn.jsdelivr.net/npm/ace-builds@1.10.0/src-noconflict/) and download `ace.js`, `mode-xml.js`, and any theme file.
 Create a folder `ace/` and save them there.